 GLOBAL E-BROKERAGE MARKET

-- Sustained volatility in the financial markets due to COVID -19 and zero-based commission trading are the two majors drivers that have led to exponential growth in the Global E- Brokerage Industry in 2020.
+- Sustained volatility in the financial markets due to COVID -19 and zero-based commission trading are the two major drivers that have led to exponential growth in the Global E- Brokerage Industry in 2020.

 - Zero-based commission trading has forced the brokers to go for consolidation with their competitors to ensure their survival.
-The acquisition of TD Ameritrade by Charles Schwabat would have a significant impact on the electronic trading industry for a foreseeable future.
+The acquisition of TD Ameritrade by Charles Schwab would have a significant impact on the electronic trading industry for a foreseeable future.